Detroit Sector Michigan

 Welcome to the U.S. Border Patrol Detroit Sector webpages.
 Here you will find information on the sector, our history, as well as descriptions of the stations.

 The Border Patrol's fundamental mission is to secure America's borders between Ports of Entry (POEs) against all threats: terrorists and weapons, transnational criminal organizations, and illegal immigration.
 To meet this challenge we are continually identifying and addressing border threats using programs and techniques that are focused on applying Information, Integration, and Rapid Response to be more focused, effective, and efficient.

 The agents of the Detroit Sector are committed to working closely with the community and law enforcement organizations to keep our Nation's borders secure and safe.

-Thank for visiting the Detroit Sector pages.
+Thank you for visiting the Detroit Sector webpage.